pythonanywhere/help_pages/articles/NakedDomains.md

 ## Solution 2: Set up (and pay for) a separate web app for your naked domain.

-This will cost a little more beause you'll need to create two websites inside PythonAnywhere for it:
+This will cost a little more because you'll need to create two websites inside PythonAnywhere for it:

 * One at `www.yourdomain.com` for the "official" version.